LONDON SDG EVENT

 Ben Greensmith, UK Country Manager

-Tony’s Chocolonely’s story began with reporter Teun van de Keuken visiting the cocoa plantations in West Africa to report on illegal child labour, which is still very common.
+Tony’s Chocolonely’s story began with reporter Teun van de Keuken visiting the cocoa plantations in West Africa to report on illegal child labour.

 Ben has been working for Tony’s since September 2018 as employee number 1 and is responsible for the UK and Ireland.
 His official job title is Lord Chocolonely III.

-Be inspired on how to lead on impact across supply chains effectively.
+Get inspired how to lead on impact across supply chains.
 Learn how you can tackle the root cause of poverty, inequality and child labour.
-And how to boost business growth with phenomenal customer loyalty and referral figures simultaneously.
+And how to boost customer loyalty and referral figures for phenomenal business growth.

 Melanie van de Velde, PhD, MBA, MSc